 Maag Library is named in honor of William F. Maag Jr., a longtime editor of The Vindicator who was a great benefactor and advocate of local libraries and Youngstown State University.
-The Maag Microform Center has this valuable resource available in microfilm from 1869 until the present.
-The Vindicator is published 365 days per year and it is located in downtown Youngstown, Ohio at 107 Vindicator Square, 44503.
+The Maag Microform Center has this valuable resource available in microfilm from 1869 until the April 2019, the year the Vindicator closed and the current Warren Tribune owned editionsbegan.
+The Vindicator continues to be published 365 days per year.

 The paper was founded as the weekly The Mahoning Vindicator by J. H. Odell in 1869.
 It was purchased by William F. Maag in 1887 and has been published daily since Sept.25, 1889.
 The Sunday edition began on June 7, 1896.
 Thus the Youngstown Vindicator, and its successor title since 1983, TheVindicator, has published a daily look at life in the Mahoning and Shenango valleys, for over 120 years, documenting local, national, and international events.

 1869-1877 Microfilm X 0459, Microform Center Third Level

 1889 to April 30 2019 Microfilm X 1026, Microform Center, Third Level

 Most recent 30 paper issues Maag News Corner, Reference Department ,Main Level

 Paper issues kept until Microfilm received Microfilm Newspaper Reserve, Reference Dept., Main Level

 1869 – 1919 Microfilm X1026 Index Microform Center, Third level